abenav4/vault-site/brown men, status symbols and jagmeet singh 1 2.md

 https://www.youtube.com/watch?v=hiSQTMCbuSo

 The race-transcending status bestowed to Jordan was fleeting, as it is for all minoritized peoples.
 Once word broke loose that Jordan had settled a gambling loss, media companies found it lucrative to pull Jordan back into the dominant cultural narrative surrounding black men in America.
 News reporters couldn't help but even tie it to the murder of his father, suggesting that it might have been payback for an unsettled debt.
 This then is the trap of any purported race-transcendence - so long as you (and all members of your group, really) walk the tight rope perfectly, you will be tolerated.
 But your elevated status is flexible, and you can be collapsed into the group at a moment's notice.
 Similarly, at another moment's notice, he was once more the All-American titan once the NBA finals were underway.
-America's darling again.
+America's darling once more.

 https://www.nytimes.com/1992/10/23/sports/bulls-jordan-says-check-covered-gambling-losses.htm